sarahquadri/Examples/README.md

 Please Note:

 I'm re-vamping my SAS analysis of CEO Compensation from Fortune 500 companies, but the final group report is available for review.
-I'll also add some Excel Pivot Tables soon.
+I'll also add some Excel examples (Pivot Tables, V-Lookups, etc) and Python code (I'm learning on my own right now and will be taking a Data Mining course through Coursera in February 2015).

 List of Work Examples: